zhaoou/notes/generic/javaGenerics.md

 :zap:

 **Generics remove variance to preserve type safety.
-We slowly relax this restriction using type paramets and wildcards, while preserving type safety.**
+We slowly relax this restriction using type parameters and wildcards, while preserving type safety.**

 When we are using **wildcards** for bounds, we are preserving type safety.
 Reading from a collection, we are using a supertype as a reference to each element.
 Writing to a collection, we are using a subtype of elements of that collection.
 This guarantees that all other references to this collection remain typesafe via Liskov substituion principle.